Cannabis Cup: A Comprehensive Review of the Event

 Despite the fact that its name makes it sound like a sporting event, the Cannabis Cup is an annual trade show.
 The event is sponsored by High Times magazine, and it amazes cannabis culture enthusiasts with competitions, product showcases, expositions, and seminars.

 The Cannabis Cup sounds like a lot of fun, but it’s also one of the most important events for the cannabis community.
 This event allows the manufacturers in the cannabis industry to showcase their products and innovations.
-Every year, specialized judges decide which company grew the best medical cannabis, cooked the best edibles, or sold the best Kush.

 History Of The Cannabis Cup